Q: How much yoga experience do I need to attend?

 Q: What is a day like?

-A: We start the day with an optional morning meditation, a light breakfast at 7:30 a.m. followed by an hour talk and discussion, and a 9:30 a.m. class that emphasizes a workout and take-home practice.
+A: We start the day with an optional morning meditation, a breakfast at 7:30 a.m. followed by an hour talk and discussion, and a 9:30 a.m. class that emphasizes a workout and take-home practice.
 A large, delicious vegetarian lunch is served at 12:00 p.m.
 Afternoons include outings, free time, small group work or discussions.
 Massages are also available.
-At 4:00 p.m. we have Pranayama (breath work) and a class in asana form, technique, breakdown, hands-on correction and practice teaching.
-Dinner is at 7:30 p.m. and evenings are either free or have lively, informative talks and discussions on many topics in yoga.
-The course is well paced and fun, with a nice balance between learning and rejuvenation.
+At 4:00 p.m. we have Pranayama (breath work) and a class in asana form, technique, breakdown, hands-on assistance as well as practice teaching.
+Dinner is at 7:30 p.m. and evenings are either free or have lively, informative talks and discussions.
+The course is well paced and fun, with a nice balance between learning, practice and rejuvenation.

 Q: Can you learn to teach in sixteen days?